sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## Important Timeline

 - January, 2025: Phase I starts.
 Registration opens.
 Training dataset and GitHub are made available.
-- February 15, 2025: Phase II starts.
+- February, 2025: Phase II starts.
 Validation datasets are made available.
-Participants can submit preliminary results and receive feedback on relative scoring for unlimited number of times.
+Participants can submit preliminary results and receive feedback on relative scoring for limited number of times.
 - April 25, 2025: Phase III starts.
 Final test datasets are made available.
 - May 13, 2025: Deadline for testing phase.